Cubs vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .350 with a double, a home run, four walks and three RBI.
+- Olson brings a four-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .333 with a double, four walks and two RBI.

 Olson Recent Games